Important

 Change the HTML

 Each layout block is rendered with a Twig block.
 Twig blocks are organized into block theme twig files.
-For example, product_view_attribute_group_general_attribute_text_sku block from the previous section is rendered as follows:
+For example, the product_view_attribute_group_general_attribute_text_sku block from the previous section is rendered as follows:

 {#ProductBundle/Resources/views/layouts/default/oro_product_frontend_product_view/layout.html.twig #}